rails/rails/guides/source/migrations.md

 create_join_table :products, :categories
 ```

-which creates a `categories_products` table with two columns called
+which creates a `pcategories_roducts` table with two columns called
 `category_id` and `product_id`.
 These columns have the option `:null` set to
 `false` by default.

-You can pass the option `:table_name` with you want to customize the table
+You can pass the option `:table_name` with which you want to customize the table
 name.
 For example,

 ```ruby